Identification

 Source: CPR.

-According to the information available to CPR, a number of age assessment procedures were pending at the time of writing.
-Applicants may be later determined to be adults including on the basis of their own statements, second-stage age assessment procedures requested by the Family and Juvenile Court, assessments made by SEF/AIMA, or based on information received from other EU Member States.
-The number of such cases regarding unaccompanied children who applied for asylum in 2023 remained minimal at the time of writing.
+According to the information available to CPR, a number of age assessment procedures were pending at the end of 2024.
+Applicants may be later determined to be adults including on the basis of their own statements, second-stage age assessment procedures requested by the Family and Juvenile Court, assessments made by AIMA, or based on information received from other EU Member States.
+The number of such cases regarding unaccompanied children who applied for asylum in 2024 remained marginal.

 Unaccompanied children